 II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-II.B.4.b) There must be at least three core faculty members, including the program director.
-(Core)

-II.B.4.b).(1) For programs with four or more fellows, a ratio of at least one faculty member to one fellow must be maintained.
-(Core)

-II.C.
-Program Coordinator
+(Core) II.B.4.b) There must be at least three core program faculty members, including the program director.
+(Core) II.B.4.b).(1) For programs with four or more fellows, a ratio of at least one faculty member to one fellow must be maintained.
+(Core) II.C.
+Program Coordinator II.C.1.

-II.C.1.
 There must be a program coordinator.
-(Core)

-II.C.2.
+(Core) II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core)

-II.C.2.a)

-The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-Additional administrative support must be provided based on the program size as follows: (Core)
+(Core) II.C.2.a) The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
+Additional administrative support must be provided based on the program size as follows: (Core) Number ofMinimum FTEApproved FellowCoordinator(s)PositionsRequired

 Number of Approved Fellow Positions Minimum FTE Coordinator(s) Required

-2 0.22

-3 0.24

 4 0.26

-5 0.28

-6 0.3

->6 Additional 0.02 FTE per fellow
+>4 Additional 0.02 FTE per fellow